chobeat/awesome-critical-tech-reading-list/README.md

 * [Resisting reduction](https://jods.mitpress.mit.edu/pub/resisting-reduction) [2017]: using the religion around Singularity, the author presents in a concise way what does it mean to deal with complex systems and why naive, reductionists views should be rejected when presented as solutions to social problems.
 * [Do Artifacts Have Politics?](https://www.cc.gatech.edu/~beki/cs4001/Winner.pdf)[1980]: in a single paper, the author highlights how both engineers and social scientists misinterpret the relationship between technology and society.
 In particular he attacks the narrative, widespread among engineers, that artifacts have no political properties in themselves and that function or efficiency are the only drivers of technological design and implementation.

+## Privacy

+* [Psychometric Profiling: Persuasion by Personality in Elections](https://ourdataourselves.tacticaltech.org/posts/psychometric-profiling/): this article presents the current methodologies used to extract psychological information about citizens and how they are used for political campaigns.

 ## What is going on around you and what role do you play in it?